Obligation to compile a transfer pricing documentation

 Sanctions for non-compliance

-A punitive tax increase of a maximum of EUR 25,000 may be imposed on a company with a documentation obligation if the company has not presented its transfer pricing documentation or the additional information supplementing it in the set period of time.
-The punitive tax increase may also be imposed if there are essential inadequacies or errors in the transfer pricing documentation supplied by the company with a documentation obligation.
+A punitive tax increase of a maximum of EUR 25,000 will be imposed on a company with a documentation obligation if the company has not presented its transfer pricing documentation or the additional information supplementing it in the set period of time.
+The punitive tax increase will also be imposed if there are essential inadequacies or errors in the transfer pricing documentation supplied by the company with a documentation obligation.

 The arm's length principle applies also to small and medium-sized enterprises